 The City of Langley holds an election for City Council and School Trustees every four years.
-The last general election day was on November 15, 2014.
+The next general election day is October 20, 2018.

 |Advance/Special||General Machine 1||General Machine 2||Total Votes|

 If a person registers for the federal election are they automatically registered for the provincial election?

 No, residents need to register with Elections BC to get on the provincial voters list, which is used by municipalities for the municipal election.
 Contact Elections BC at 1-800-661-8683 or register online at http://www.elections.bc.ca

 The next fixed election date is October 21, 2019.
 The Chief Electoral Officer may recommend an alternate day for a fixed-date general election if the date set for polling is not suitable for that purpose.

 That said, the Canada Elections Act does not prevent a general election from being called at another date.